-M1 Theatre enables students to explore theatre through a variety of artistic lenses including the role of the actor, director, playwright, and dramaturg.
+M1 Theatre (one semester) enables students to explore theatre through a variety of artistic lenses including the role of the actor, director, playwright, and dramaturg.
 Students analyze theatrical elements such as theme, plot, story arcs, and character objectives.
 Exercises in stage movement, voice and diction, and improvisational theatre games, culminate in performances of scripted drama, monologues, and dramatic readings.

-M2 Theatre builds on the fundamentals of theatre: exploring character, ensemble, space, movement, tension and storytelling established in M1.
+M2 Theatre (one semester) builds on the fundamentals of theatre: exploring character, ensemble, space, movement, tension and storytelling established in M1.
 Students explore theatre from different perspectives including; devised performance, design, directing, writing, and technical theatre.
 Students develop their skills through theatre games, partner and group activities and improvisations, script study, scene performance and audience feedback.

 Course Texts and Sources: